Jakobimatrix/efficient_cpp/compiler/compiler.md

 ## RVO (return value optimisation)

 ## Special initializer functions
-If you define one of the special constructor methods, you have to define all of them, the compiler wont!
+If you define one of the special constructor methods, you have to define all of them, the compiler wont do it fore you otherwise!
 ```c_cpp
 struct S{
     S() = default; // constructor